ClearGDPR/ClearGDPR/frontend/README.md

 ├─ scripts
 └─ src
    ├─ components   # Dumb components
-   ├─ containers   # Smart components (aka containers) that connect to redux ├─ config.js
+   ├─ containers   # Smart components (aka containers) that connect to Elements and JS-SDK ├─ config.js
    ├─ history.js
    ├─ index.js     # where the react app is mounted